Skip to main content

 Mexico: Foreign Direct Investment

-Mexico is the fifth-largest destination for U.S. direct investment in the food industry (after the United Kingdom, European Union, Australia, and Canada) and has also attracted U.S. direct investment in its beverage industry.
+In 2023, Mexico was the sixth-largest destination for U.S. direct investment in the food industry (after the United Kingdom, European Union, Australia, Canada, and Brazil) and has also attracted U.S. direct investment in its beverage industry.
 Many of these investments were initiated following implementation of the North American Free Trade Agreement (NAFTA) in 1994.
 That agreement contained provisions designed to facilitate foreign direct investment (FDI).
 These provisions include equal treatment of both foreign and domestic investors, and the prohibition of certain performance standards (such as a minimum amount of domestic content in production) for foreign investments.
 The United States-Mexico-Canada Agreement (USMCA), the trade accord that replaced NAFTA in July 2020, contains similar investment provisions.
 However, Mexico really began to open up to foreign investment in the 1980s, when the country first relaxed (and then eliminated) rules for most sectors of its economy that limited foreign ownership of Mexican businesses.

-Mexico also has substantial direct investment in the U.S. food industry—about $5.0 billion in 2021.
+In 2023, U.S. direct investment in Mexico—on a historical-cost basis—was about $4.3 billion in the food industry, $6.3 billion in the beverage industry, and $3.5 billion in agriculture, fishing, forestry, and hunting (nominal figures, not adjusted for inflation; information from the U.S. Department of Commerce, Bureau of Economic Analysis (BEA)).
+Mexico also has substantial direct investment in the U.S. food industry—about $6.3 billion in 2023.
 According to BEA, “direct investment position at historical cost” is defined as a “measure of the value of direct investors’ equity in, and net outstanding loans to, their affiliates in which the direct investors’ investment is valued at book value.
 It largely reflects prices at the time of the investment rather than prices of the current period and is not ordinarily adjusted to reflect the changes in the current costs or the replacement costs of tangible assets or in stock market valuations of firms.”

 U.S. direct investment in Mexico’s food and beverage industries expanded greatly during the first decade of NAFTA, growing from a total of about $2.3 billion in 1993 to about $10.9 billion in 2012.
 The total declined to about $6.8 billion in 2013.
-Since then, the total has been in the neighborhood of $7-8 billion (see line graph below).
-Mergers and acquisitions in the beverage industry largely explain the decline that occurred in 2013.
-Between 2012 and 2013, U.S. direct investment in Mexico’s beverage industry dropped from about $6.9 billion to $3.3 billion.
-Since then, it has fluctuated, equaling $2.0 billion in 2020.
+From 2013 to 2020, the total was in the neighborhood of $7 billion–$8 billion, but by 2023, the total had surged to $10.6 billion (see line graph below).
+Mergers and acquisitions in the beverage industry largely explain the decline in 2013 and the sharp rise in 2023.

 Download chart data in Excel format

-Detailed table on U.S. direct investment position in Mexico
+Detailed table on selected U.S. direct investment position in Mexico